Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Related Work

-One limitation of coarse joint-embedding models is that their global features may contain noisy information (i.e., irrelevant features), and such noisy global features may not be able to answer the fine-grained problems correctly (e.g., ``what color are the cat's eyes?'') .
+One limitation of joint-embedding models is that their global features may contain noisy information (i.e., irrelevant features), and such noisy global features may not be able to answer the fine-grained problems correctly (e.g., ``what color are the cat's eyes?'') .
 Therefore, recent VQA approaches introduce the \emph{visual attention} mechanism \cite{xu2015show} into the VQA task by adaptively learning the local fine-grained image features for a given question.
-Chen \emph{et al.} proposed a ``question-guided attention map'' that projects the question embeddings to the visual space and formulates a configurable convolutional kernel to search the image attention region \cite{chen2015abc}.
+Chen \emph{et al.} proposed a question-guided attention map that projects the question embeddings to the visual space and formulates a configurable convolutional kernel to search the image attention region \cite{chen2015abc}.
 Yang \emph{et al.} proposed a stacked attention network to learn the attention iteratively \cite{yang2016stacked}.
 Some approaches introduce off-the-shelf object detectors \cite{ilievski2016focused} or object proposals \cite{shih2016look} as the candidates of the attention regions and then use the question to identify the relevant ones.
 Fukui \emph{et al.} proposed multi-modal compact bilinear pooling to integrate the visual features from the image spatial grids with the textual features from the questions to predict the attention \cite{fukui2016multimodal}.
-In addition, some approaches perform attention learning on both the images and the questions.
+As the VQA task need to fully understand the semantic of the question in natural language, it is necessary to learn the \emph{textual attention} for question simultaneously.
+Inspired by the works from the NLP community \cite{vaswani2017attention,lin2017structured}, some approaches perform attention learning on both the images and the questions.
 Lu \emph{et al.} proposed a co-attention learning framework to alternately learn the image attention and the question attention \cite{lu2016hierarchical}.
-Nam \emph{et al.} proposed a multi-stage co-attention learning framework to refine the attentions based on memory of previous attentions \cite{nam2016dual}.
+Nam \emph{et al.} proposed a multi-stage co-attention learning model to refine the attentions based on memory of previous attentions \cite{nam2016dual}.

 Despite the joint embedding models can deliver impressive VQA performance, they are not good enough for answering the questions that require complex reasoning or knowledge of common senses.
 Therefore, introducing external knowledge is beneficial for VQA.
 However, existing approaches have either only been applied to specific datasets \cite{wang2015explicit}, or have been ineffective on benchmark datasets \cite{wu2016ask}.
-Thus there still have rooms for further exploration and development.
+Thus they still have rooms for further exploration and development.